paulfedorow/rlox-interpreter/README.md

 # rlox-interpreter

-rlox-interpreter is a Rust implementation of Bob Nystrom's toy language, [Lox](https://craftinginterpreters.com/).
+rlox-interpreter is an AST-walking implementation of Bob Nystrom's [Lox](https://craftinginterpreters.com/) language in Rust.

 Disclaimer: This is my first Rust project, do not expect idiomatic or performant code. :wink: